Sunday, January 25, 2026

 And solitude would steady my torn soul.

-It haunted thought from morning into night,
+It haunted all my thoughts from morn to night,

 Thus parting proved not peace but deeper pain,